Nibbleboard

 Instructions

-1. Pat salmon fillets dry with paper towels.
-Season both sides with salt, pepper, and smoked paprika.
+2. Pat the salmon fillets completely dry with paper towels.
+Season the flesh side with salt and pepper.

 Nutrition per Serving